JordanAnthonyKing/japanese/japanese.md

 If we say &rsquo;I went by bus&rsquo; or &rsquo;I ate with chopsticks&rsquo; we use で for the thing we did it with, the means by which we performed the action.

-<a id="org6e82a78"></a>
+<a id="orgb2967f1"></a>

-# Lesson 9: Japanese: No 1 secret and expressing desire
+# Lesson 9: &rsquo;Ego-centrism&rsquo; and expressing desire

-<a id="orgb677ba7"></a>
+<a id="org2bb301a"></a>

-## The No 1 secret
+## Ego-centrism

 English is an *ego-centric* language.
 Japanese is a more *animist* language.
-What this means is that English always wants a person, preferably I, but if not I then someone else, or perhaps it will settle for an animal, but always wanting an animate being to be acting.
+What this means is that English always wants a person, preferably *I*, but if not I then someone else, or perhaps it will settle for an animal, but always wanting an animate being to be acting.
 Japanese is not this way:

 > わたしはコーヒがすきだ